warehouse-fashions/software-engineer-exercise/README.md

     }))
   }

 ```

 Design-wise, I stuck to a simple and clean design, attempting to copy the example given.
-As a future improvement, I think I could add some simple transitions or animations to the images on the modal.
+As a future improvement, I think I could add some simple transition animations to the images on the modal.